grst/grst.github.io/projects/_posts/2014-01-16-the-bioinformatics-game.md

 ---

-"Write a game that has something todo with Bioinformatics".
+"Write a game that has something to do with Bioinformatics".
 That was everything they said to us.
 They -- that's the [rostlab](https://rostlab.org).
 Us -- that's me and [Sebastian Wilzbach](http://seb.wilzba.ch), one of my fellow students.
 So we went to tackle this incredibly specific task and well, this is what we ended up with:

 ![Screenshot of the game](/assets/projects/2014-01-16_tbg/tbg-phone.png)